 • Someone starts with anything as the focal point for each round.

-• People deliberate one point at a time, with requests to meet needs being trump.
+• People deliberate one point at a time, with requests to meet needs go first.

-• Others will signify, e.g. hold up a card to show what they have to contribute in response.
+• Others hold up a cards to show what kind of contribution they have in response.

-• Whoever is talking can direct the choices for 2 min and then chooses someone else’s need.
+• Whoever is talking may direct the choices for 2 min and may shift focus to anyone and any other related point during their turn, ending the round by choosing someone else’s need.

-• All needs play in turn unless deferred or met or deemed unimportant by those holding
+• All needs play in turn unless deferred or satisfied/resolved.

 • Those with partial agreement may share differences with the group, or write them down.